schnorr/akypuera/librastro/README.md

 =========

-__librastro__ is a generic tracing library to register the behavior of parallel or distributed applications, providing a low memory footprint and low intrusion.
+__librastro__ is a generic tracing library to register the behavior of any computer program.
+It is especially tailored for parallel or distributed applications, providing a low memory footprint and low intrusion.
+The library is flexible, enabling the definition of events with application-dependent information, and offers a clock synchronization tool based on a linear regression to synchronize timestamps registered on different computers.

 Application Instrumentation
 ---------------------------